-Belton, Texas – On Tuesday, September 18, fourth Malcolm Foley, a fourth-year PHD student in Baylor University's Religion Department, lead a Christian Studies Forum in Manning Chapel on the UMHB campus.
+Belton, Texas – On Tuesday, September 18, Malcolm Foley, a PhD student in Baylor University's Department of Religion, led a Christian Studies Forum in Manning Chapel on the UMHB campus.
 His speech was titled “The Gospel in Flames: Lynching and the Black Churches.”

 Foley’s dissertation studies have focused on the response of Black Christians to lynching from the late 19th century into the early 20th century.
 Aware of the sensitivity of his subject matter, he began his presentation with a warning for the members of his audience.